coshinen/RSSearch/README.md

 ## Usage

 ```
-$ ./createlib ~/rssSearchEngine/createlib.conf
+$ ./createlib ~/RSSearch/createlib.conf
-$ ./searchengined ~/rssSearchEngine/searchengine.conf
+$ ./searchengined ~/RSSearch/searchengine.conf
 ```

 ## License

-rssSearchEngine is released under the terms of the MIT license.
+RSSearch is released under the terms of the MIT license.
 See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/MIT.